This business of all these Democrats defending Romney and defending Bain, defending private equity.

 He's making an interesting point here.

-The Soviets have one TV station, and every time they had one newspaper, and they were still able.
+The Soviets had one TV station and every time Zone had one newspaper.

-They the TV station was seen everywhere and nothing else.
+The TV station was seen everywhere and nothing else.

 Same with the newspaper.

-He said, What's unique here is we've got an entire industry of propagandists that are linked.
+He said, what's unique here is we've got an entire industry of propagandists that are linked.

 He's right, too.